frankiesanjana/housing-price-predictor/README.md

     - `OverallQual` has a Spearman correlation coefficient of 0.81 and a Pearson correlation coefficient of 0.79 with `SalePrice`.
     - `KitchenQual` does not have a high enough correlation coefficient with `SalePrice` to appear on our heatmaps, where the threshold for positive correlation is 0.4.
     - However, we see from the Power Predictive Score heatmap that both `OverallQual` and `KitchenQual` have reasonable correlations with `SalePrice` of 0.44 and 0.26 respectively.
     - If our hypothesis is true, we would in any case expect the overall quality of a house to have more correlation with its value than the quality of one room only.
-The correlation coefficients to `SalePrice` for both Spearman and Pearson correlations are strong.
+The correlation coefficients of `OverallQual` to `SalePrice` for both Spearman and Pearson correlations are strong.
 We can therefore also validate this hypothesis.
     - We conclude that the quality of a house is positively correlated with its sale price.

 **Hypothesis 3: The year of construction of a house is positively correlated with its sale price (i.e., more recently constructed houses have higher sale prices)**
 * The main variable relating to the age of a house is `YearBuilt`.
-We could also consider remodelling of a property (`YearRemodAdd`) and the year its garage was constructed (`GarageYrBlt`) to seek supporting evidence.
+We could also consider the year of remodelling of a property (`YearRemodAdd`) and the year its garage was constructed (`GarageYrBlt`) to seek supporting evidence.
     - `YearBuilt` has a Spearman correlation coefficient of 0.65 and a Pearson correlation coefficient of 0.52 with `SalePrice`.
     - `YearRemodAdd` also shows correlation; it has a Spearman correlation coefficient of 0.57 and a Pearson correlation coefficient of 0.51 with `SalePrice`.
     - `GarageYrBlt` has a Spearman correlation coefficient of 0.63 with `SalePrice`, though we note that it does not meet our threshold of 0.4 for Pearson correlation.